OscarD79/kickstarter-analysis/README.md

 ## Overview of Project:

-### Create an Analysis to examine how different campaigns progressed vis a vis their launch dates and funding goals.
+### Create an Analysis to examine how different campaigns progressed vis-a-vis their launch dates and funding goals.

 ## Analysis and Challenges: